 Why TNC Selected This Site

 The Conservancy's initial objective for the McCloud River Preserve was to protect native fish and the watershed in which they occurred.
 An extensive biological study indicated that a portion of the preserve could be opened to carefully managed public use, including catch-and-release fishing.
-Two and a half miles of the river were opened to the public in 1976; the remainder of the preserve is managed as a natural area and a locale for scientific research.
+Three miles of the river were opened to the public in 1976; the remainder of the preserve is closed to fishing by State Regulation.

 What TNC Has Done/Is Doing

 Research projects have ranged from analyses of trout populations to a study that attempted to document the presence of the elusive wolverine by baiting stations with various animal carcasses and using an automatic camera to photograph the animals it attracted.
 Because improving the health of the watershed is one of our main conservation goals, the Conservancy also monitors native species and water quality.